crypticwisdom/Python_notes/Python Language/1-python-notes.md

 # Type Conversion

-- This is the automatic conversion of data to specific type usually to a type that is bigger.
+- This is the automatic conversion of data to a specific type, usually to a type that is bigger.
 - The Python Interpreter handles Type conversions.
   Example: integer to float.